Chyannetech/Chyannetech/README.md

 <li>🌱 I’m currently learning Next.JS.</li>
 <li>👯 I’m looking to collaborate with anyone on any project.</li>
 <li>💬 Ask me about anything</li>
-<li>💭 I love traveling, roller skating, going to the beach, and lisetning to music.</li>
+<li>✨ I love traveling, roller skating, going to the beach, and lisetning to music.</li>
 </ul>

 ## ✉️ Find me on: